18 Gu3 蠱

 The wind is stopped by the mountain, so that a miasma pervades and Gu occurs.
 In hexagram Gu, the wind follows the contour of the mountain blowing away the miasma and Gu is removed.
 Its reverse and changing hexagram, Sui (17), suggests well-timed adjustments, and acting properly according to the occasion, i.e. following the trend of times without the past.

-Text: Gu (to remove what is evil and long-bred, like correcting entrenched bad habits or practices), (which will) progress greatly and smoothly; it is instrumental in crossing a great river.
-Three days before Jia, and three days after Jia.
+Gu (to remove what is evil and long-bred, like correcting entrenched bad habits or practices): It will progress in a greatly smooth manner; it is instrumental in crossing a great river.
+The action requires being taken three days before Jia (i.e. right from the beginning), and evaluated three days after Jia (i.e. transit point).

-Commentary on the text: Gu (to remove what is evil and long-bred, like correcting entrenched bad habits or practices), (the one of) rigidity goes up and (the one of) tenderness comes down; (Gu is exhibited in the form of) Xun (to prostrate) and then stop (like the upper trigram Gen).
-Gu, (which will) progress greatly and smoothly; the world becomes ruled.
-It is instrumental in crossing a great river; to go forth where there are things (to tackle).
-Three days before Jia, and three days after Jia (i.e. the beginning or transit point); after an ending there is a new start, (which is the way that) Heaven behaves.
+Commentary on the text: Gu (to remove what is evil and long-bred, like correcting entrenched bad habits or practices): The one of rigidity goes up and the one of tenderness comes down; Gu is exhibited in the form of Xun (to prostrate) and then stop like the upper trigram Gen. Gu: It will progress in a greatly smooth manner; the world becomes ruled.
+It is instrumental in crossing a great river; to go forth where there are things to tackle.
+The action requires being taken three days before Jia (i.e. right from the beginning), and evaluated three days after Jia (i.e. transit point).
+After an ending there is a new start; it is the way that Heaven behaves.

-To remove something evil and long-bred will progress greatly and smoothly.
+To remove something evil and long-bred will progress in a greatly smooth manner.
 Like a bad habit or practice, it has existed for a long time and people are empowered to no longer follow it after they have accomplished their mission in the previous hexagram, Sui.
 Carefully investigating it before action and evaluating the effect afterward is instrumental in overcoming obstacles to a great mission.

-Hexagram Gu is formed after a masculine-Yang line (i.e. one of rigidity) from trigram Qian (perseverance, heaven) moves up to the top of trigram Kun (submissiveness, earth).
+Hexagram Gu is formed after a masculine-Yang line (i.e. one of rigidity) from trigram Qian2 (perseverance, heaven) moves up to the top of trigram Kun1 (submissiveness, earth).
 This creates trigram Gen, to stop.
-A feminine-Yin line (i.e. one of tenderness) from trigram Kun moves down to the bottom of trigram Qian creating trigram Xun, to fall prostrate.
+A feminine-Yin line (i.e. one of tenderness) from trigram Kun1 moves down to the bottom of trigram Qian2 creating trigram Xun, to fall prostrate.
 The rigid one ascends, while the tender one descends; the bright Yang takes the vantage point and exhibits stopping, while the evil Yin falls prostrate below.
 This way evil will be stopped accordingly.

 Jia is the first stem of the ten Heavenly Stems, representing the beginning and signifying that the evil must be eradicated right from the start, like action taken at position 1.
 Action must be adjusted for best effects; then the world will be ruled once the entrenched bad habit or practice of line 5 at the king's position is corrected.